cloudnativeessentials/dra-tutorial/dra-tutorial.md

 DRA is a new way to request for resources like GPUs and gives the ability to precisely control how resources are shared between Pods.
 This tutorial introduces DRA, reviews the “behind-the-scenes” of DRA in the Kubernetes cluster and walks through multiple ways to use DRA to request for GPU and a network attached resource.

+In this tutorial we will install a Kubernetes cluster, review the DRA resources and how they work, install a sample DRA driver, run workloads that use the DRA driver.

 ## Module 1: Introduction to Dynamic Resource Allocation (DRA)
 Kubernetes 1.34 was released in August and the core components of DRA were promoted to stable / GA.